openreasoner/openreasoner.github.io/docs/usage/data.md

 # Data

 Here we introduce basic usage for annotated data generation in the context of training a process-supervision reward model.
-We resort to the method proposed by the paper [*Improve Mathematical Reasoning in Language Models by Automated Process Supervision*](https://arxiv.org/pdf/2406.06592) and implement in a fairly simple way (Data Acquisition section in the report).
+We resort to the method proposed by the paper [*Improve Mathematical Reasoning in Language Models by Automated Process Supervision*](https://arxiv.org/pdf/2406.06592) and implement in a fairly simple way.

+>*OpenR* augments the data by automatically generating synthetic samples

 ## Prerequisites

 - **System Requirements**: Same as the root requirements

-- **Dependencies**: (a separate more detailed dependenies list?)

 - **Raw data**: this is the data you want to generate annotation for.
 In this repo, we provide an example dataset named `extracted_problems_and_answers.json`.
 (TODO: Description of the data?
 Copy the report here?).
 A snapshot will look like: